solarsail/dap/README.md

 ## PREPARATION
 - create database user with grant option
-- create tables in database `sdata`
+- create tables in database `sdata` (or use another database name and specify in config file)

 ## INSTALLATION
 run `install.sh`